-The energy exchange and energy losses result in the increase or decrease of the soliton amplitudes, that is demonstrated by the figures 9(a) and 9(b).
-For each soliton we additionally simulate its propagation in the absence of the another soliton (i.e. in the absence of the interaction).
-In the figures 9(a) and 9(b) we show the envelope profiles of the solitons after collision in comparison with non-interacting solitons at the same moment of time ( $t = 2500 T_0$ ).
-The figure 9(a) corresponds to the relative phase $\Delta \phi \approx 1.5$ and the figure 9(b) - to the relative phase $\Delta \phi \approx 0$ .
+The energy exchange and energy losses result in the increase or decrease in the soliton amplitudes, which is demonstrated by Fig. 9a and b.
+For each soliton we additionally simulate its propagation in the absence of the another soliton (i.e., in the absence of the interaction).
+In Fig. 9a and b we show the envelope profiles of the solitons after collision in comparison with non-interacting solitons at the same moment in time ($t = 2500 T_0$).
+Figure 9a corresponds to the relative phase $\Delta \phi \approx 1.5$ and Fig. 9b to the relative phase $\Delta \phi \approx 0$.

-In addition, the figures 9(a) and 9(b) demonstrate that the space positions of solitons after the interaction also depend on the relative phase $\Delta\phi$ .
-We calculate the space shifts of the solitons $\delta x_1$ and $\delta x_2$ in the direction of soliton propagation (as we mentioned above we consider the system of reference moving with velocity $V_0$ where the solitons propagate in different directions) as difference in space positions between interacting and free propagating soliton at the same time $t = 2500 T_0$ .

-- 10 We demonstrate the dependence of $\delta x_1$ and $\delta x_2$ on the relative phase $\Delta \phi$ in figure 10 for the values of the wave steepness $\mu \approx 0.05, 0.1, 0.15, 0.2$ .
-In contrast to the NLS model the space shifts of solitons of the DZe equation can be either positive or negative at high values of $\mu$ see the figure 10 (c,d).
-The curves $\delta x{1,2}(\Delta \phi)$ become almost straight in the limit of small steepness (at $\mu \approx 0.05$ ) see the figure 10 (a).
-We also show in the figure 10 the corresponding values of space shifts calculated using the NLS formula (17) for each value of $\mu$ .
-Even at small steepness we observe a difference between soliton space shifts - 15 in the DZe and NLS equations that we explain by the mentioned above difference between two-soliton wave groups in these two models.
+In addition, Fig. 9a and b demonstrate that the space positions of solitons after the interaction also depend on the relative phase $\Delta \phi$.
+We calculate the space shifts of the solitons δx_1 and δx_2 in the direction of soliton propagation (as we mentioned above, we consider the system of reference moving with velocity V_0 where the solitons propagate in different directions) as the difference in space positions between interacting and freely propagating solitons at the same time $t = 2500 T_0$.
+We demonstrate the dependence of δx_1 and δx_2 on the relative phase $\Delta \phi$ in Fig. 10 for the values of the wave steepness $\mu \approx 0.05, 0.1, 0.15$, and 0.2.
+In contrast to the NLS model the space shifts of solitons of the DZe equation can be either positive or negative at high values of μ - see Fig. 10c, d.
+The curves $\delta x{1,2}(\Delta \phi)$ become almost straight in the limit of small steepness (at $\mu \approx 0.05$) - see Fig. 10a.
+We also show in Fig. 10 the corresponding values of space shifts calculated using the NLS formula (17) for each value of μ .
+Even at small steepness we observe a difference between soliton space shifts in the DZe and NLS equations that we explain by the above-mentioned difference between twosoliton wave groups in these two models.